CSC207-UofT/course-project-group-010/Phase1-Design Document/UpdatedSpecification.md

 # Additional functionality Added

 -New functionality to course page (
     1. a list of questions
-    2. relative rating for course based on the program of study )
+)

 -New functionality to users (
     1. add their program of study to their profile
     2. answer these specific questions shown on the course page
     3. add reviews to each existing answer from a list of questions shown on the course page
-    4. upvote the existing answers shown on the course page )
+    4. upvote/downvote the existing answers shown on the course page )

+# Features we considered(and may implement later)

+The relative rating for course based on the program of study